-In a true Thug Kitchen’s style, I should say holy f*** about this one pot chili mac with beer I made from their new cookbook Thug Kitchen 101.
-It is seriously, THE shit, in my own words.
+In a true Thug Kitchen’s style, I should say holy f*** about this one pot chili mac with beer I made from their new cookbook Thug Kitchen 101 (reminds me of my pasta with cauliflower in terms of layering flavours with plant-based ingredients).
+It is seriously, THE shit, in my own words (just like this healthy pasta).
 Chili meets macaroni and cheese, meets soup.
 The spices were spot on.
 Perfect winter comfort food like for right now when it is snowing AGAIN.
 I’m writing this post and soft snow is falling down on the ground, which means beautiful winter wonderland on one hand, and sliding car and no hockey on the other hand.

 I can’t believe I made this chili beer mac yesterday after a sunny 7K run in +10C.
 What happened?
 Like I saw green grass and flowers coming out!